yochaigal/cairn/wip/2e/growth.md

 ### Example 5: Madrigal

 _After days of searching, Madrigal the Fungal Forager had finally found the source of bellowing sickness that had stricken an impoverished village: a Liverbracket infestation at the bottom of the town's well.
 After uprooting the fungi he kept a sample for his future endeavors, then embarked on a ten-day journey across the Lava Flats in search of a potential Gate.
 The sample's existence slipped his mind until two weeks later when he noticed a strange discoloration on his canteen.
 Cutting open the canteen, he discovered that he'd been drinking the tainted water for some time.
 However he'd been unaffected by the strange visions and less-comfortable side-effects common to ingesting the fungus, likely because the effects were being counteracted by his daily intake of Clustermelon Flower, a potent form of heat resistance needed to cross the Lava Flats.
-He spent a Watch rebuilding his canteen, then set out again.
+He spent a Watch fashioning a new canteen, then set out again.
 Two days later, Madrigal noticed series of small bumps on his skin, along with a familiar discoloration.
-Stranger yet, he'd completely lost his appetite Rations.
-The Warden ruled that going forward Madrigal would no longer need to eat typical food, but instead could subsist only decomposed plants and animals.
+Stranger yet, he'd completely lost his appetite for Rations.
+The Warden ruled that going forward Madrigal would no longer need to eat typical food, but instead could subsist only on decomposed plants and animals.
 However, if he is ever drenched in water he must take a Fatigue, expelling spores the following day._

 #### Madrigal Commentary